tiagoprn/pde.nvim/README.md

 - lua-language-server (previously called "sumneko"):
 	- Download a release from this page: <https://github.com/LuaLS/lua-language-server/releases>
 	- Uncompress the release at `/opt/src/lua-language-server`
+    - Giver permission to all users: `sudo chmod -R 777 /opt/src/lua-language-server/`
-    - Copy the binary `lua-language-server` to `/usr/local/bin/lua-language-server`
+    - Copy the wrapper script to the destination:  `cp scripts/lua-language-server to /usr/local/bin`
     - Check it is working and the version is the same you downloaded:
     ``` bash
     $ lua-language-server --version